-A. Public Art Requirement.
+- A. Public Art Requirement.
 The developer shall acquire and install public art on or in the vicinity of the development site, in accordance with provisions of this chapter.
-The value of the public art, including acquisition and installation costs, shall be at least as follows:

-- 1. Residential Development Project.
+The value of the public art, including acquisition and installation costs, shall be at least as follows: - 1.
+Residential Development Project.
 The value of the public art shall equal 0.5% of the residential development project's building valuation (exclusive of land). - 2.
 Commercial Development Project.
 The value of the public art shall equal 0.75% of the commercial development project's building valuation (exclusive of land). - 3.
 Industrial Development Project.
-Industrial Development which The value of the public art shall equal 0.75% of the industrial development project's building valuation (exclusive of land).
+Industrial Development Projects must pay an in-lieu fee pursuant to subsection B below which shall equal 0.25% of the industrial development project's building valuation (exclusive of land).